-As it was thought the stone was part of a Bronze Age burial cist, and therefore there was the possibility that human remains had been disturbed, a rescue excavation was undertaken by Beverley Ballin-Smith and Gert Petersen, from the Glasgow University Research Division.
+Initially, it was believed the stone was part of a Bronze Age burial cist.
+Because that meant human remains may have been disturbed a rescue excavation was launched, with Beverley Ballin Smith and Gert Petersen, from the Glasgow University Research Division, carrying out the work.

-The discovery led to a resistivity survey to try to define the extent of the built archaeology and complement the initial gradiometer survey.
+Following its discovery a resistivity survey was carried out to define the extent of the built archaeology and to complement the previous gradiometer scans.

-The results of these two surveys confirmed that something large and complex lay under the soil, so further investigations began.
+The results confirmed that something large, and very complex, lay under the soil.

 To examine the nature, depth and extent of the suspected archaeological deposits, eight test-trenches were placed across the site in 2004.

 Excavation began.
 And the rest is history.